-- Compose difficult passwords.
-Hackers, with the help of machines, have gotten really good at cracking short passwords.
-A strong password is at least sixteen characters and should contain a mix of upper- and lowercase letters, symbols, and numbers.
-(An emerging best practice suggests combining words into a random phrase.)
+According to the password-creation requirements of many websites today, a strong password is at least sixteen characters and should contain a mix of upper- and lowercase letters, symbols, and numbers.
 It can be tempting to use familiar names and places in your passwords or to swap out letters for correlative symbols, like “@” for “a” or “3” for “E.” Resist doing this.
-A short password with correlative symbols just gives you a false sense of security.
-Instead, set up a password manager that will automatically generate and store LONG passwords for you (see below).
+Instead, try using an automated password generator (like Secure Password Generator) or download a password manager (see below).

 The guidance above was developed in consultation with cybersecurity experts at Freedom of the Press Foundation and PEN America.